waitandhope123/waitandhope123/README.md

 # 👋 Hi, I'm Sam DeRenzis

+Note: I will be re-doing the entire analysis of GR and QFT failure points but it will take awhile.
+Originally I planned them seperately but have now come to the conclusion I require at least 150 toy models of various kinds to properly map their manifolds and that it must be done in tandem.
+This should let me see where they fail and why giving us an idea of what's there or not.

 I explore fundamental questions about physics and consciousness through **AI-assisted research**, focusing on mapping where established theories break down.

 I'm working toward my degree through Sophia.org while building systematic failure manifolds that stress-test our understanding of reality.